New content added this month:

 A US university study has found that women who keep moving during pregnancy may produce children with stronger motor skills.

 A leading New Zealand exercise expert says an obesity epidemic and a physical inactivity crisis are gripping this country.

 The Active Canterbury Newsletter is produced bi-monthly and aims to keep local physical activity providers informed.
 It has a focus on latest physical activity research, upcoming education and training opportunities, key events and tips on how to practically apply research and industry tools.

-View the latest newsletter: AC Network Newsletter: July-August 2019
+View the latest newsletter: AC Network Newsletter: September-October 2019